ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 {{% mefigure "images/1937-11-05-ithaca-journal.jpg" "Nov 05, 1937, The Ithaca Journal via newspapers.com."
 "400" /%}}

-This moving tribute was authored by none other than E. D. Shurter, a former Cornell professor and Caroline native who was also a nationally renowned orator and author.
-This is Emily's only obituary and is referenced elsewhere as such.
+This moving tribute was authored by none other than E. D. Shurter, a Brookton native who was at different times, an attorney, a college professor and a nationally renowned orator and author.
+This is Emily's only known obituary and is referenced elsewhere as such:

 {{% mefigure "images/1937-11-11-ithaca-journal.jpg" "Nov 11, 1937, The Ithaca Journal via newspapers.com."
 "400" /%}}